cassanof/advisory-query/README.md

 http GET http://127.0.0.1:13400/api/vuln/jquery
 ```

-output (as when i'm writing this):
+output (as of when i'm writing this):

 ```json
 [